 Charlie Wheelen, Founder

-Charles Wheelan is the founder of The Centrist Project, a 501(c)4 creating the first political home for centrists.
-The organization is based on his book, "The Centrist Manifesto" (W.W.
-Norton), which outlines a set of centrist principles: fiscal responsibility, environmental responsibility, social tolerance, and genuine economic opportunity for all.
-The book also outlines an innovative electoral strategy to elect five centrist U.S. senators empowered to broker deals across party lines.
-The Centrist Project's ultimate goal is to help pragmatic leaders and voters solve America's greatest policy challenges.
+Charles Wheelan is the founder of The Centrist Project, an organization based on his 2013 book, "The Centrist Manifesto,” which outlines a set of centrist principles: fiscal responsibility, environmental responsibility, social tolerance, and genuine economic opportunity for all.

 Nick joined the Centrist Project’s Founders Circle in 2014, Operating Board in 2015, and staff in October 2016.
 He has spent the last decade leading political reform campaigns.

 Most recently, Nick helped launch Change.org’s new elections platform as the company’s Senior Politics Manager.
 Previously, he co-founded and ran The Can Kicks Back, an organization that advocated for bipartisan deficit reduction proposals.

 Nick also ran for U.S. Congress as an independent in 2014 in Pennsylvania’s 10th District, winning over 22,000 votes and gaining firsthand experience with the challenges facing independent candidates.

 Nick graduated with a MA in American government from Georgetown University and was named to Forbes’ “30 Under 30” list for Law & Policy in 2016.